NordicSemiconductor/asset-tracker-cloud-memfault-aws-js/README.md

 Optionally, enable `THING` events for your AWS IoT Hub to automatically sync your devices' `name` attribute with the Memfault device `nickname` property.

+## Configure memfault settings

+You can retrieve the project settings from the settings page of the Memfault dashboard of your organization.

+    aws ssm put-parameter --type String --name /${STACK_NAME:-nrf-memfault}/thirdParty/memfault/projectKey --value <your memfault project key>
+    aws ssm put-parameter --type String --name /${STACK_NAME:-nrf-memfault}/thirdParty/memfault/project --value <your project slug>
+    aws ssm put-parameter --type String --name /${STACK_NAME:-nrf-memfault}/thirdParty/memfault/organization --value <your organization slug>

+The organization auth token can be accessed and managed by Administrators at Admin → Organization Auth Tokens in the Memfault UI.

+    aws ssm put-parameter --type String --name /${STACK_NAME:-nrf-memfault}/thirdParty/memfault/authToken --value <your auth token>